-The Outreach Team offers support throughout the county for adults with learning disabilities over the age of eighteen with a variety of support needs.
+The Supported Living Service offers support throughout the county for adults with learning disabilities over the age of eighteen with a variety of support needs.

 We provide a high quality choice of flexible community based support services which focus on promoting people's independence and enablement at home.

 This support includes help with personal care and practical support, ranging from washing, eating and drinking and administering medication, to shopping, cooking and access to community activities.